 ANTHONY V. BENEDETTO, DO, FACP, FCPP

 This Mohs Micrographic Surgery and Procedural Dermatology Fellowship, under the direction of Anthony Benedetto, DO, FACP, FCPP, offers an intense and broad-based training experience in the field of dermatologic procedural surgery.
-This is a one year fellowship that includes training in Mohs micrographic and reconstruction surgery, the use of different lasers, sclerotherapy, liposuction, and other cosmetic procedures including the administration of fillers and neurotoxins.
+This is a one year fellowship that includes training in Mohs micrographic and reconstructive surgery, lasers and energy based devices, sclerotherapy, liposuction, and other cosmetic procedures including fillers and neurotoxins.
 The Mohs Micrographic Surgery and Procedural Dermatology Fellowship Program is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and approved by the American College of Mohs Surgery (ACMS).
-Dr. Anthony Benedetto personally performs over 2500 cases of dermatologic procedures per year.
+Dr. Anthony Benedetto personally performs over 2500 dermatologic procedures per year.
 The fellow is expected to participate in those cases assisting and eventually acting as primary surgeon on all aspects of patient care.

-During a fellowship year, the fellow will be expected to complete a minimum of 500 Mohs cases, 200 cases of which the fellow performs as primary surgeon and at least 300 as the first assistant with the Program Director.
+During the fellowship year, the fellow will be expected to complete a minimum of 500 Mohs cases, 200 cases of which the fellow performs as primary surgeon and at least 300 as the first assistant with the Program Director.
 Fifty of these Mohs cases and 50 of the reconstructive procedures done by the fellow as the primary surgeon are expected to be of a complex nature.
-The fellow will be expected to complete a minimum of 1000 dermatological procedures for the Procedural Dermatology fellowship, which will include biopsies, injections of fillers and neurotoxins, laser and light device treatments, excisions and revisions, cryosurgery, dermabrasion, sclerotherapy, liposuction and various other dermatologic procedures.
-All of these procedures will be documented in case log format in compliance with the ACGME.
-The documentation for the ACGME will be done online by the fellow as required.
-The case log will be submitted to the ACMS and ACGME at the completion of the fellowship.
-The fellow will be expected to complete all of the above mentioned procedures and documentation to graduate from the program.
-Fellows are expected to keep track of their case log and update it routinely.
-The fellow's progress and surgical expertise will be supervised directly by the Program Director on a daily basis.
+The fellow will be expected to complete a minimum of 1000 dermatological procedures for the Procedural Dermatology fellowship, which will include biopsies, injections of fillers and neurotoxins, laser and energy based device treatments, excisions and revisions, cryosurgery, dermabrasion, sclerotherapy, liposuction and various other dermatologic procedures.
+All of these procedures will be documented in case log format as required by the ACGME.
+The fellow’s progress and surgical expertise will be supervised directly by the Program Director on a daily basis.

 Mohs Micrographic Surgery

 The main surgical experience is at two ambulatory surgical centers.
 In addition there also is exposure to other practice settings.
-These include attendance at The Philadelphia Veterans Administration Hospital, University of Pennsylvania dermatologic surgery clinic; Dermpath Diagnostics for general dermatopathology review; Wills Eye Hospital for a periorbital dissection course; Thomas Jefferson Medical College of Medicine for head and neck cadaver dissection as well as observational sessions in liposuction, aesthetic and reconstructive surgeries with well known area cosmetic surgeons.
+These include attendance at The Philadelphia Veterans Administration Hospital, University of Pennsylvania dermatologic surgery clinic, Dermpath Diagnostics for general dermatopathology review and Wills Eye Hospital for a periorbital dissection course.

 The fellowship experience also includes ample exposure to the operation of the Carbon Dioxide Ultra Pulse Encore laser used in the continuous wave mode for different surgical procedures or in fractional or nonfractionated superficial and deep tissue resurfacing.
 Other lasers utilized during the fellowship are the Light Sheer Duet 800nm diode laser for hair removal, the Extrac 312nm excimer laser for the treatment of psoriasis and hypopigmented conditions, the V-Beam 595nm pulsed dye laser for the treatment of vascular lesions, the Q-5 1064/532nm Nd:YAG Q-switched laser for the treatment of pigmented lesions and tattoo removal and the Gentle YAG long pulse 1064nm Nd:YAG laser for the treatment of vascular lesions and hair removal.